 Less serious side...

-What are the precautions when taking tramadol (Ultracet)?
+What are the precautions when taking tramadol hydrochloride and acetaminophen tablets (Ultracet)?

 See also Warning section.

 Before taking this product, tell your doctor or pharmacist if you are allergic to tramadol or acetaminophen; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: brain disorders (such as head injury, tumor, seizures), breathing problems (such as asthma, sleep apnea, chronic obstructive pulmonary disease-COPD), kidney disease, liver disease, mental/mood disorders (such as confusion, depression, suicidal thoughts), personal or family history of regular use/abuse of drugs/alcohol, stomach/intestinal problems (such as blockage,...